AlimuratYusup/AlimuratYusup.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student at a special class integerated B.S.
-M.S. and PhD from [School of  Information Management](https://sim.whu.edu.cn), [Wuhan University](https://www.whu.edu.cn/).
-I also major in Computer Science as my second major from [School of Computer Science](https://cs.whu.edu.cn),[Wuhan University](https://www.whu.edu.cn/).My research interest includes natural language processing and multi-model large language model for scientific figure.
+I'm an undergraduate student at [Wuhan University](https://www.whu.edu.cn/) ,enrolled in [School of  Information Management](https://sim.whu.edu.cn)'s integrated B.S.–M.S.–Ph.D. program in Archival Science.Additionally, I am pursuing a second major in Computer Science through the [School of Computer Science](https://cs.whu.edu.cn).
+My research interests lie in Document Analysis and Recognition, with a particular focus on leveraging Natural Language Processing (NLP) and Multimodal Large Language Models (MLLMs) to enhance document understanding and information extraction.

 A data-driven personal website
 ======